List of NHL rivalries: Boston Bruins vs. Montreal Canadiens

 The Bruins–Canadiens rivalry is considered by former Canadiens head coach Jacques Martin to be "one of the greatest rivalries in sports," along with the Yankees–Red Sox rivalry, Dodgers–Giants rivalry, Bears–Packers rivalry, and Celtics–Lakers rivalry.
 The two teams have played each other more times, in both regular season play and the playoffs, than any other two teams in NHL history.

 In the playoffs, the two teams have met in 34 series for a total of 171 games, which is 11 series and 60 more games than two other Original Six teams, the Red Wings and Maple Leafs.
 The two teams have faced each other nine times in game sevens, more times than any other opponents in NHL history.

-As of the end of the 2024–25 season, Montreal leads the regular season record, 365–284–103–12, and the playoff record, 106–71 against Boston.
+As of the end of the 2025–26 season, Montreal leads the regular season record, 367–286–103–12, and the playoff record, 106–71 against Boston.

 Boston Bruins vs. Toronto Maple Leafs

 Both teams are Original Six teams, with their first game played in Boston's inaugural season in 1924–25.
-From 1924 to 2024, the two teams met each other in the 17 playoff series, and faced each other in one Stanley Cup Final.
+From 1924 to 2024, the two teams met each other in the 17 playoff series, and faced each other in the 1939 Stanley Cup Final.

-The rivalry has since been renewed from the 2013 Stanley Cup playoffs which saw the Bruins rally from a 4–1 third period deficit to defeat the Maple Leafs in overtime, 5–4, and advance to the second round.
+Since the start of millennium, the teams have met four times within the span of eleven years.
+Their 2013 conference quarterfinals series saw the Bruins rally from a 4–1 third period deficit in game seven to defeat the Maple Leafs in overtime, 5–4, and advance to the second round.
 The Bruins and Maple Leafs faced each other in the 2018, 2019, and 2024 Stanley Cup playoffs with the Bruins winning all four series in seven games.

-As of the end of the 2024–25 season, Boston leads the regular season record, 309–271–98–14, and the playoff record, 46–43–1 against Toronto.
+As of the end of the 2025–26 season, Boston leads the regular season record, 311–272–98–14, and the playoff record, 46–43–1 against Toronto.